 By default, the table includes columns for the time field and the document

-To zero in on a specific field, click add next to the field name in the left sidebar.
+To zero in on a specific field, click add next to the field name.

 For example, if you add the